JeevanSinghBisht/AppStreetAssignment/README.md

 ### Installing
     ### For Code:
         1) clone the project from github.
+URL : https://github.com/JeevanSinghBisht/AppStreetAssignment.git
         2) Go to root of dircetory look for package.json file;
         3) run command
            # npm install --save OR npm i --save